 Norman and his loved ones describe the compassion and care Allina Health Hospice provided during the transition to hospice care in his home.

 Call 651-635-9173 or

 Allina Health Hospice serves patients living in our service area of 30 counties throughout Minnesota.
-We cares for patients wherever they currently call home.
-This includes assisted living centers, skilled nursing facilities, group homes and residential hospice facilities.
+We care for patients wherever they call home, including assisted living centers, skilled nursing facilities, group homes and residential hospice facilities.

 Payment and insurance

 Hospice care is covered by most insurers, including Medicare, Medicaid and private insurers.
 Private pay options are also available.

 Our admission staff can help evaluate your coverage.
 Call us at 651-635-9173 or 1-800-261-0879.

 To pay your Hospice care bill call, 612-262-1779

 It is our policy to never refuse service to anyone, regardless of their ability to pay.

 Source: Medicare Hospice Benefits, Centers for Medicare & Medicaid Services